vuldb/cyber_threat_intelligence/actors/APT41/README.md

 The following _campaigns_ are known and can be associated with APT41:

+* ColunmTK
 * CVE-2019-19781
 * CVE-2021-44207
-* CVE-2021-44228
 * ...

-There are 1 more campaign items available.
+There are 2 more campaign items available.
 Please use our online service to access the data.

 ## Countries